 Vaccines protect you from serious and life-threatening diseases.
 As you get older, some of the vaccinations you got as a child begin to wear off so you need a booster to keep you protected.
 Changes in your behavior increase your exposure to certain diseases.
 Vaccines also protect the people around you who are not able to get vaccinated.
-Research has shown that all the vaccines you need are safe and effective.
-For more information, click here.
+To learn the top 10 reasons why you should get vaccinated, click here.